Harassment Free Environment

 Expectations Regarding Participation by the Parties

 All employees and students have an obligation to cooperate in the conduct of these Procedures.
 Failure to do so may result in disciplinary action.
 In the event that a Complainant chooses not to participate in an interview or declines to provide information requested by the Director of Human Resources, the appropriate Vice President(s) and the Director of Human Resources may dismiss the Complaint.
 The Director of Human Resources and the appropriate Vice President shall provide written notice of such dismissal to the Complainant(s) and the Respondent(s).
-In the event that a Respondent chooses not to participate in an interview or declines to provide information requested by the Director of Human Resources or Vice President for Student Life, it may be determined that such information or interview, if provided or conducted, would be adverse to the Respondent.
+In the event that a Respondent chooses not to participate in an interview or declines to provide information requested by the Director of Human Resources or the Vice President, it may be determined that such information or interview, if provided or conducted, would be adverse to the Respondent.
 Where the Complaint or the circumstances involve potential criminal conduct, however, a party may choose to remain silent during the process, and such silence will not be held as an admission or considered to be adverse to the party.

 Informal Resolution Process

 The Informal Resolution Process is designed to empower the parties to an Informal Complaint to reach a mutually satisfactory agreement.
 For employee related incidents, the Director of Human Resources in consultation with the appropriate Vice President may take steps to resolve the Informal Complaint.
-For incidents involving students the Vice President for Student Life will confer with the Director of Human Resources.
+For incidents involving students the Vice President for Operations will confer with the Director of Human Resources.
 Possible resolutions by agreement of the parties may include, but are not limited to, the following: an apology to the Complainant, assisting the Respondent to better understand the effects of his or her conduct and ways in which this behavior could be changed, participation in educational programs about equal opportunity or harassment, verbal or written reprimands, or other interventions or actions aimed at ending the discrimination or harassment, preventing its recurrence and addressing its effects.

 Mediation may not be used, even with the agreement of the parties, in Complaints involving Sexual Violence or Relationship Violence.
 Similarly, a Complainant will not be required to resolve the matter directly with the Respondent.